Introduction: The Microwave: a Color 3D Scanner for Small Objects

 Step 1: Theory

-A lot of people have used photo-stitching software like 123D Catch.
+A lot of people have used photo-stitching software.
 And almost as many people think it sucks.
 The background always seems to get blended into the subject matter being scanned, making for terrible 3D models of small objects.
 The problem is, the software is designed to force the photographer to walk around the subject, leading to uneven lighting and a bunch of undesired background imagery being pulled into the final 3D model.

-Quite a few folks (myself included) have naively tried to take photos of spinning objects to get around this issue - I once tried to 3D scan a turkey in a rotisserrie oven - but alas, if the background is static and the subject is rotating/spinning, photogrammetry software like 123D Catch doesn't work at all.
+Quite a few folks (myself included) have naively tried to take photos of spinning objects to get around this issue - I once tried to 3D scan a turkey in a rotisserrie oven - but alas, if the background is static and the subject is rotating/spinning, photogrammetry software like the now-defunct 123D Catch and even better software like Agisoft doesn't seem to work at all.

 Turns out, the solution to this problem and the key to using photogrammetry to 3D scan small objects is to eliminate the background and all shadows with a trick photographers call the infinity wall.

 It's insanely simple.
 And it works.